OBOAcademy/obook/09-DiseasesAndPhenotypes/ontologylandscape.md

 #### Human Disease Ontology (DO)
 **Description:**  An ontology for describing the classification of human diseases organized by etiology.
 **Disease area:**  Human disease terms, phenotype characteristics and related medical vocabulary disease concepts.
-**Use Cases:**  Used by Model Organism Databases (MOD), such as Mouse Genome Informatics disease model for diseae annotations, and Alliance for Genome Resources.
+**Use Cases:**  Used by Model Organism Databases (MOD), such as Mouse Genome Informatics disease model for diseae annotations, and Alliance for Genome Resources for disease annotations.
 In 2018, DO tracked over 300 DO project citations suggesting wide adoption and usage for disease annotations.
 **GitHub repo:**  https://github.com/DiseaseOntology/HumanDiseaseOntology/
 **Website:**  http://www.disease-ontology.org/
 **OBO Foundry webpage:**  http://obofoundry.org/ontology/doid.html